amit-d-bahir/Medical_Data_DeIdentification/README.md

 - Data Ingestion layer pipelines will not be built as part of the basic prototype.
 Prototype will be API-driven.
 - Model will not be trained on a very large set of data.
 - Pictographic test reports as input will be supported later.

+# How To Run the App

+- `pip3 install -r requirements.txt`
+- `streamlit run src/app.py`
+- Voila!
+Enjoy deidentifying!
+- Will work best with Python v3.10.8